vzahanych/view-guard-meta/docs/CONCEPT.md

 1. **Sign-up in SaaS UI**
    User creates an account and selects a subscription plan (Base / Pro / etc.).
 SaaS creates a tenant record.

-2. **KVM VM Provisioning**
+2. **User VM Provisioning**
-   SaaS provisions a dedicated KVM VM for the tenant and generates:
+   SaaS provisions a dedicated User VM (Private Cloud Node) for the tenant via the Management Server.
+The Management Server:
+   - Creates and configures the User VM instance.
-   - WireGuard server keys and configuration.
+   - Generates WireGuard server keys and configuration on the User VM.
+   - Assigns a unique FQDN (Fully Qualified Domain Name) for the User VM endpoint.
-   - Initial bootstrap identifiers for the Edge.
+   - Generates client certificates and keys for the Edge Appliance.
+   - Stores bootstrap configuration and credentials securely.

-3. **ISO Generation**
+3. **Installation Package Generation**
-   SaaS builds a **tenant-specific ISO image** for the Mini PC that contains:
+   SaaS builds a **tenant-specific installation package** (ISO image, EXE installer, or other format - format to be determined) that contains:
-   - OS image and Edge agent stack.
+   - OS image and Edge agent stack (for ISO) or Edge application installer (for EXE).
+   - **Embedded certificates and keys** for authenticating to the User VM.
+   - **FQDN of the User VM** endpoint (e.g., `user-abc123.example.com`).
+   - Bootstrap configuration to establish WireGuard tunnel to the assigned User VM.
-   - Bootstrap configuration to connect to that tenant's KVM VM via WireGuard.
+   - All necessary configuration to connect to that tenant's User VM via WireGuard.

 4. **Download & Install (Mini PC)**
+   User downloads the installation package from the SaaS UI and installs it on their Mini PC:
+   - **For ISO**: User writes ISO to USB drive, boots Mini PC from USB, and runs automated installation.
-   User downloads the ISO and installs it on their Mini PC (e.g., via USB).
-After installation, the Mini PC reboots as an **Edge Appliance**.
+   - **For EXE/Installer**: User runs the installer on their Mini PC (Windows/Linux).
+   - After installation, the Mini PC reboots (if applicable) and runs as an **Edge Appliance**.

-5. **First Connection (Edge → KVM VM)**
+5. **Automatic WireGuard Tunnel Establishment (Edge → User VM)**
+   Upon first boot/startup, the Edge Go application automatically:
+   - Reads the embedded certificates, keys, and FQDN from the installation package.
+   - Configures WireGuard client with the provided credentials.
-   - Edge boots, brings up WireGuard, and connects to the KVM VM using embedded bootstrap credentials.
+   - Establishes a WireGuard tunnel to the User VM using the provided FQDN.
+   - Authenticates using the embedded certificates and keys.
-   - KVM VM validates and **promotes** the Edge to a fully registered device.
+   - The User VM validates the Edge Appliance credentials and **promotes** it to a fully registered device.
-   - KVM VM issues stable credentials and long-lived WireGuard configuration.
+   - The User VM issues stable, long-lived WireGuard configuration (if needed for rotation).

 6. **Camera Discovery & Configuration**
+   Once the WireGuard tunnel is established:
    - Edge scans LAN for RTSP/ONVIF-compatible network cameras.
    - Edge detects USB cameras connected directly to the Mini PC (via V4L2).
+   - Edge reports discovered cameras to the User VM, which forwards metadata to SaaS.
    - SaaS UI displays discovered cameras (both network and USB).
-   - User labels/configures cameras (e.g., "Front Door", "Parking Lot", schedules, zones).
+   - User labels/configures cameras (e.g., "Front Door", "Parking Lot", schedules, zones) via SaaS UI.
+   - Configuration is pushed from SaaS → User VM → Edge Appliance.

-Result: the tenant has a functioning **local AI appliance** connected to their **private cloud node**, visible and configurable through the SaaS UI.
+**Result**: The tenant has a functioning **local AI appliance** connected to their **private cloud node** (User VM) via a secure WireGuard tunnel, visible and configurable through the SaaS UI.

+**Key Security Properties**:
+- Each Edge Appliance is cryptographically bound to its specific User VM via embedded certificates.
+- The FQDN ensures Edge Appliances connect to the correct User VM endpoint.
+- WireGuard tunnel provides encrypted, authenticated communication.
+- No manual configuration required on the Edge Appliance - everything is embedded in the installation package.

 ---